HITECHCRIME/HC_SG32_Going_Wrong/README.md

 out of cost, out of lust
-for asking questions - pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide aye count the odds, i'll accept everything what you are lift you is it wrong? lift you is it wrong yeah? tell me more before oblivion
+for asking questions - pointless questions just the vital ones, just the ones that would make them rise what they want, what they hide aye

+counted odds, i accept everything what you are, lift you is it wrong? lift you is it wrong yeah?

 lift you is it wrong yeah?

-repo of your mind
-even the sadist in me wants it badly
+my word against illusion
+tell me more before oblivion
 so i ask you

 [CHORUS] x2